MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-ndis_qos_sq_stats.md

 ### -field BytesTransmitted

-An array of ULONGLONG elements, one for each traffic class (TC).
+An array of UINT64 elements, one for each traffic class (TC).
 Each element specifies the total number of bytes on that TC for this SQ that have been successfully transmitted.

 ### -field PktsTransmitted

-An array of ULONGLONG elements, one for each traffic class.
+An array of UINT64 elements, one for each traffic class.
 Each element specifies the total number of packets on that TC for this SQ that have been successfully transmitted.

 ## -remarks